jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Tag/Edit-Tag.md

 ### Operation Steps

 1. Access [Virtual Machines Console](https://cns-console.jdcloud.com/host/compute/list) to log in the instance list page.
-Or, access [JD Cloud Console](https://console.jdcloud.com) and log in the instance list page by clicking [Elastic Compute]-[Virtual Machines] on the left navigation bar.
+Or, access [JD Cloud & AI Console](https://console.jdcloud.com) and log in the instance list page by clicking [Elastic Compute]-[Virtual Machines] on the left navigation bar.
 2. Select the region of the created instance and click the **Create** button to enter the Virtual Machines Purchase Page.
 Click the **+Add** button on the Basic Information-Tag to add tags for your resources of Virtual Machines. <br> ![](../../../../../image/vm/CreateWithTags1new.png)
 3. Key-Value can be added for the added tags in the added tag key and tag value input box or be added by directly selecting from a drop-down menu of existing tag or selecting corresponding tag Key-Value after fuzzy match.
 If the tag parameter is illegal, please make corresponding modification according to notification below the label box.
 Each resource can associate 10 tags at most. <br> ![](../../../../../image/vm/CreateWithTags2new.png)